-- The economies of the Glen Innes, Guyra and Armidale region through increased tourist expenditure and increased economic diversity; - The economies of several smaller communities along the rail route including Dumaresq, Black Mountain, Ben Lomond, Llangothlin and Glencoe; - · Local residents having new job opportunities; - The New England-North West region with a new attraction generating increased visitation and longer stays; - The state of NSW via reduced tourism expenditure leakage less visitors travelling interstate or overseas to use rail trails; - The NSW Government through the elimination of the responsibility to maintain the 103km rail corridor; - Local residents having an additional recreational facility; - NSW as a whole with additional opportunity to attract visitation from outside the State.
+- The economies of the Glen Innes, Guyra and Armidale regions through increased tourist expenditure and increased economic diversity; - The economies of several smaller communities along the rail route including Ben Lomond, and Glencoe; - · Local residents having new job opportunities; - The New England-North West region with a new attraction, generating increased visitation and longer stays; - The state of NSW via reduced tourism expenditure leakage less visitors travelling interstate or overseas to use rail trails; - The NSW Government through the elimination of the responsibility to maintain the rail corridor; - Local residents having an additional recreational facility; and - NSW as a whole with additional opportunity to attract visitation from outside the State.

-The project satisfies the criteria and objectives of the Growing Local Economies Fund with regard to economic growth, business attraction, job growth and diversifying regional economies.
+The project satisfies the criteria and objectives of the Bushfire Local Economic Recovery Fund with regard to economic growth, business attraction, job growth and diversifying regional economies.

-When the health benefits are included in the benefit-cost analysis, and assuming only 25% of visitors to the trail are from outside NSW, the project produces a BCR of 5.19.
+When the health benefits are included in the benefit-cost analysis, and assuming only 25% of visitors to the trail are from outside NSW, the project produces a BCR of 1.42.